Akilan1999/p2p-rendering-computation/README.md

 Build a decentralised network tailored to user requirements, enabling distributed task execution without the need for in-depth networking knowledge.

 ### Heterogeneous Node Support
-Harness a diverse array of nodes—from personal computers to specialised hardware—seamlessly integrated into a global node list.
+Harness a diverse array of nodes from personal computers to specialised hardware—seamlessly integrated into a global node list.

 ### Abstracted Networking Layer
 Networking details are completely abstracted, enabling users to focus on developing bespoke task orchestration systems.
 No more manual configuration of IPs, ports, or connection logic.